nebulei/nebulei/README.md

 # Nebulei

-Nebulei is a Social-Network for people of different skilled backgrounds to share their research, publications, work, or opinion on diverse theoretical subjects.
+Nebulei is a social-network for people of different skilled backgrounds to share their research, publications, work, or opinion on diverse theoretical subjects.
 Meanwhile making large progress in `creation`, `discovery`, `invention`, and most importantly; `collaboration`, as we believe there is a lack of shared information & work among intellectuals of the world.